 Since launching our Pure Storage Customer Success initiative in April last year, Pure has come a long way in terms of disrupting the legacy storage industry.
 Our mission, rooted in engineering innovation, operational simplicity and ease of adoption, is razor-focused on breaking the forklift upgrade storage model imposed on countless companies by the legacy storage providers.

 At the core of this mission is one fundamental concept: measuring our success by the success of our customers.
-So, while Pure has always kept the customer experience at the forefront of every activity, last year we decided to formalize this by investing in Customer Success resources, defining the Pure customer journey and optimizing the customer experience at each step of that journey.
+So, while Pure has always kept the customer experience at the forefront of every activity, last year we decided to formalize this by investing in Customer Success resources, defining the Pure customer journey and optimizing the client experience at each step of that journey.

 How do we define the customer journey?
 We recognized early on that the customer experience with Pure was dramatically different and wanted to take the next step by defining this experience and measuring it – so we could evolve and improve over time.
-We combined customer feedback across the board with a framework from our partners at Gainsight, who provide customer success management software and thought leadership, to chart the steps of what we call the Pure customer journey.
+We combined client feedback across the board with a framework from our partners at Gainsight, who provide customer success management software and thought leadership, to chart the steps of what we call the Pure client journey.

 The Pure customer journey consists of seven core components – here is a brief description of each:

 - Metrics against which the customer will measure success with our product line and interaction with our teams.

 - Initial Stakeholder Engagement

 - We identify the customer resources who will benefit from attaining those meaningful metrics.

 - We don’t just install, we take the time to understand what is needed for our customer to introduce our technology as a new component of their environment.